Providence Classical Academy partners with parents to cultivate in students a love for learning and learning for the sake of loving God and neighbor.

 Accreditation and Affiliations

-Providence Classical Academy is recognized by the State of Rhode Island as an independent organization.
-PCA intends to pursue membership and accreditation through the Classical Latin School Association (CLSA).
-PCA is seeking membership with the Society for Classical Learning (SCL).
-In preparing to launch, we have worked in close partnership with Trinity Classical School in Houston, Texas, and Two Rivers Classical Academy in Des Moines, Iowa.
+Providence Classical Academy (PCA) is recognized by the State of Rhode Island as an independent organization, and not directly connected one particular church or denomination.
+PCA intends to pursue membership and accreditation through the Classical Latin School Association (CLSA), Assoc. of Classical Christian Schools (ACCS), and the Society for Classical Learning (SCL).
+In preparing to launch, we have also worked in close partnership with Trinity Classical School in Houston, Texas, and Two Rivers Classical Academy in Des Moines, Iowa, among other similar like-minded schools.

 Location (coming soon)